In case of emergency, please call triple zero (000)

 You can always bring a support person, like a family member, a friend or a youth worker to support you when you go to the doctor.

-See Visiting The Doctor to find out more about how to book a doctors appointment, what to expect, and what you need to bring when you go to the doctor.
+See Visiting the Doctor to find out more about how to book a doctor appointment, what to expect, and what you need to bring when you go to the doctor.

-If you need to apply for Medicare visit the Medicare page and use this Indigenous Identifier form to let Medicare know you are Aboriginal and/or Torres Strait Islander descent.
+If you need to apply for Medicare visit the How to Enrol page and use this Voluntary Indigenous Identifier form to let Medicare know you are Aboriginal and/or Torres Strait Islander descent.

 Cultural Safety in health services